 1/400 Scale HMS Hood

-15" (38.1 cm) Mark II Turrets 1920 with Blast Bags and Barrles printed in place.
-These are highly detailed parts for anybody wishing to build HMS Hood as launched, these are ideal replacements for the innacurate parts found in the Heller kit.
+15" (38.1 cm) Mark II Turrets 1941.
+These are highly detailed parts for anybody wishing to build HMS Hood as seen in 1941 (when sunk), these are ideal replacements for the innaccurate parts found in the Heller kit.
 These parts modelled from the John Roberts plans and many reference photographs and information.
 Barrels are printed seperately and can be angled as desired.
 These are the most accurate and detailed HMS Hood Turrets available.
 See My Shop for other sets covering different scales and time periods.

 - Accurate armour thickness and dimensions

 - Hex Nuts, Rivets, Periscopes, Stanchion Holders, Sighting Ports and Hatches

 - Barrels are printed separately and can be angled as desired to a maximum of 30º

 - Set comes with correct 1941 Rangefinder End Caps printed separately to prevent support material coming into contact with Turret Roof for the best possible detail.